microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 When movement is detected, the MCU turns on the LED for five seconds.
 The MCU goes to sleep immediately after turning on the LED.
 TMR0 generates an interrupt after five seconds to turn off the LED.
 This period can be changed, per application, as needed.

 ## RN4871 BLE Module Interface
-RN4871 communicates with the host controller using ASCII commands over the  Universal Asynchronous Receiver/Transmitter (UART) interface(UART) interface.
+RN4871 communicates with the host controller using ASCII commands over the  Universal Asynchronous Receiver/Transmitter (UART) interface.
 RN4871 acts as a peripheral device and the smartphone acts as a central device throughout this application.

 In this example, whenever movement is detected by the PIR sensor, a message is sent to the smartphone.
 Also, PIR sensitivity can be updated by sending data from the smartphone to the BLE module.